junesutan/github-collaboration/README.md

 # github-collaboration
-# qoute
+# quote

-the only qoute i know 😂😂
+the only quote i know 😂😂

-when there is a will there is a way
+- when there is a will there is a way